git-code-learner/cmake-tutorial/README.md

 # What is this.
 This is just a repo with files from tutorial that is maintained on official website of cmake ([link](https:cmake.org/cmake/help/book/mastering-cmake/cmake/Help/guide/tutorial/index.html)) - with minor tweaks.

+# How this can help me?

+Firstly it helped me, so maybe it will be of some help to you - I wish you this :-).

+But seriously, this is a repo that follows loosely the steps of cmake tutorial, where each commit in the repo is a small step in the tutorial.
+If you want to play with it, do some testing but save some time on typing, just do `checkouts` on the `repo`, and you will be able to follow the entire tutorial quickly.

+Some parts are ommited, and those are theese were I decided that they are not important to learn basics of cmake (Step 6).
+The tutorial has got 12 steps, this repo covers up to seventh (but ommiting stupid in my opinion 6).

 # Tweaks on this repo in original tutorial.
 - Main file: in tutorial it is `tutorial.cpp`, here it is `main.cpp`
 - Wherever possible a variable ${PROJECT_NAME} is used.